eralpship/web-dev-workshop/docs/consuming-graphql-apis.md

  }
 ```

-And then finally let's add the link to page header at `PageHeader.tsx` so we have a link to `/hype` from header as well.
+Next, we will add a link to the page header at `PageHeader.tsx` so we have a link to `/hype` from the header as well.

-As we are here in `PageHeader.tsx`.
-Let's also improve the logic so we keep track of which page are we at and show it as `disabled` which makes it look like grayed out.

-Which means if when we are at `/weather` page `Weather` button will be disabled.
-When we go to another page `Weather` button gets re-enabled.
+As we are here in `PageHeader.tsx` let's also keep track of which page we sre at by showing the selected page as `disabled`, a visualization to make it appear grayed out.
+For example, when we are at the `/weather` page the `Weather` button will be disabled and when we go to another page `Weather` button gets re-enabled.

-We will implement this using `useLocation` hook and `matchRoutes` utility from React-Router.
-By comparing the current browser url location's and find which route it matched with, if it is the same with any of the navigation buttons we are showing, we will disable it.
+We will implement this using the `useLocation` hook and a `matchRoutes` utility from React-Router.
+By comparing the current browser URL location and finding the route it matches with, we can disable the matching navigation button.

-Since we have 3 buttons now, header title will be squished a little bit, so for now let's shorten the title text.
-Ideally we could swap the navigation buttons to a menu that reveals when clicked on an icon, only in narrow sizes.
+Since we have 3 buttons now, the header title is squished a bit, so let's shorten the title text.
+Ideally we could swap the navigation buttons to a menu that reveals when clicked on an icon.

-Also I missed to add color style earlier, this introduced an issue which made buttons to seem disappeared in light mode.
-We will add this missing `inherit` color to the `Buttons`, so their color change along with the colorscheme.
+Also I missed to add a color style earlier, which introduced an issue which made buttons to seem disappearing in light mode.
+Let's fix that!
+We will add this missing `inherit` color to the `Buttons` so that their color changes along with the colorscheme.

 **src/components/PageHeader.tsx**